precocity/gcp-retail-workshop-2018/recommender/README.md

 	```

 ## Train Recommender using Cloud ML Engine
 Now that the training file has been prepared and stored in GCS, we're ready to train our recommender.
-The recommender is located wals_ml_engine.
-It takes 5-10 mins to train so let's fire it off first and then we'll exlpain and understand the details while it runs.
+The recommender is located `wals_ml_engine` directory.
+It takes 5-10 mins to train so let's fire it off first and then we'll walkthrough the details while it runs.

-1. Setup some ENV variables & change directory
+1. **ENV Setup**: Setup some ENV variables & change directory

 	```sh
 	JOBNAME=wals_$(date -u +%y%m%d_%H%M%S)
 	ARGS="--data-type web_views --train-files ${TRAIN_FILE} --verbose-logging $@"
 	cd wals_ml_engine
 	```
-2. Execute Cloud MLE command:
+2. **Train the Model**: Execute Cloud MLE command:

 	```sh
 	gcloud ml-engine jobs submit training ${JOBNAME} \